asteinarson/knemm/README.md

 # Claims
 Knemm uses a declarative YAML (or JSON) syntax (termed a **claim**), specifying what tables should exist and what is expected of named columns.
 A claim gives a minimum requirement that a database (or a collection of other claims - a **state**) should satisfy.

-Here's what a claim can look like:
+Here's what a claim can look like (the example below uses this stored in a file `Person_1.yaml`):
 ```yaml
 id:
   branch: Person